 These coordination of benefit provisions only apply to the medical and vision benefits.
-No coordination applies to prescription drug benefits or life and AD&D benefits.
+No coordination applies to prescription drug benefits or to short-term disability or life and AD&D benefits.

 Cigna may follow its own rules to coordinate dental benefits under the dental DPPO benefits; if there is a conflict between the information described in this section and the agreement with Cigna, the agreement with Cigna will govern.
 Contact Cigna with questions about coordination of your dental benefits.